wardle/nhspd/README.md

 This will download the latest NHSPD release and create an index in the directory `/tmp/nhspd-2021-02`:

+The process of downloading and indexing takes 2-3 minutes on my laptop.

 ### 2. Run a web service

 This code is designed to be used as a library in a larger server application.